 - 4 cups reduced-sodium chicken broth

-- optional toppings: tortilla chips/strips, jalapeño, avocado, cilantro, cheese, sour cream etc.
+- optional toppings: tortilla chips/strips, chopped or sliced jalapeño peppers, diced avocado, fresh cilantro, shredded cheese, sour cream, etc.

 - If desired, substitute a jar of your favorite salsa for the tomatoes and green chiles.

-- If you'd like this to serve a few more people, try adding in a can of drained and rinsed black beans and a can of drained canned corn.
+- Thicker Chili: add a can of rinsed and drained black or pinto beans and a can of drained canned corn.

-- If you like it creamy, try melting in 4 ounces of cream cheese at the end, or melting 1-2 cups of shredded monterey jack cheese into the chili when it's finished cooking.
+- Creamy Chili: Stir in 4 ounces of cream cheese just before serving, or melt 1 to 2 cups of shredded Monterey jack cheese into the chili when it’s finished cooking.